 He is married to Aileen MacDonald and they have three children Alex, James and Nicola.

 Scot was elected to the NSW Legislative Council in March 2011.
+In 2015 he was honoured to be appointed Parliamentary Secretary for the Central Coast and the Hunter and now serves as Parliamentary Secretary for Planning, the Central Coast and the Hunter.
 Scot is currently a member of Portfolio Committee 2 Health and Community Services and Portfolio Committee 5 Industry and Transport.
 His past Committee appointments included the:

 - General Purpose Standing Committee 5 (Inquired into Coal Seam Gas and Public Land Management);